RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab4.1_routingtraffic.md

 ...
 ```

-Most of the destination rules do not have specific configurations.
+Most of the destination rules do not have specific configurations except for the tls configuration, which we will discuss in a later lab.
 However, the 'userprofile' destination rule exposes 'subsets' - version of the service that can be called on.
 You can see different load balancer policies for versions '1.0' and '2.0'.
 By default, Istio uses 'ROUND_ROBIN' load balancing.

 View the virtual services in your favorite editor or via bash:
 ```